Amphiuma: Distribution

 Amphiumas inhabit the southeastern part of the United States.
 They share much of the same distribution with the sirens, although they are not closely related.

 In the past, amphiumas had a wider geographic range throughout North America, ranging all the way north to Wyoming.

 Behavior

 During the day, amphiumas hide in vegetation, and at night they become active hunters.
 Their prey includes frogs, snakes, fish, crustaceans, insects and even other amphiumas.
 Hunting and eating habits have been observed to be very similar to that of the axolotl, including the sucking in of food by their stomachs with vacuum force.
 If provoked, they can become aggressive.
 They can be found in most wetlands in the coastal plain of the southeastern U.S., even ones which periodically dry out, as they are able to estivate in the moist mud below drained marshland and other ephemeral wetlands.
 Amphiumas are rarely encountered on land.

-It is the female that court the male before mating.
+It is the female that courts the male before mating.
 When a pair is formed they wrap their bodies around each other, and the male will transfer a spermatophore directly into the female cloaca (cloacal apposition).